 In order to mitigate the exposure of individual hydroelectric facilities to hydrological fluctuations, a mechanism has been designed and implemented to pool and share these risks among the hydroelectric generation sector as a whole.
 Essentially, this mechanism assigns to each hydroelectric generation facility an amount of Assured Energy.

-Assured Energy is defined as the energy that such facility can generate with a probability of approximately 96% based on an analysis of historic hydrological conditions since 1936 and is expressed as average MWs per month.
+Assured Energy is defined as the energy that a facility can generate with a probability of approximately 96% based on an analysis of historic hydrological conditions since 1936 and is expressed as average MWs per month.
 Irrespective of its actual output, each hydroelectric plant is guaranteed to receive from the pool an amount equal to its monthly Assured Energy.
 All energy generated by the hydroelectric system, as a whole, above the total Assured Energy of the system, as a whole, is known as “Secondary Energy.”
 Hydroelectric facilities may only enter into long-term contracts with off takers in respect of their Assured Energy, but may enter into contracts with thermal generators in order to “firm up” their Secondary Energy.
-In an average year, Secondary Energy represents approximately [20]% of total output.
+[In an average year, Secondary Energy represents approximately 10% of total output.]

-Thermal generators are required to declare their short-run marginal costs (principally fuel) and any inflexibility (e.g.) take-or-pay fuel contracts) to the ONS on a weekly basis.
+Thermal generators are required to declare their short-run marginal costs (principally fuel) and any inflexibility (e.g, take-or-pay fuel contracts) to the ONS on a weekly basis.
 Inflexible plants are dispatched on a must-run basis.

 While some hydroelectric capacity continues to be built in Brazil, the environmental and financing difficulties related to the construction of new hydroelectric power plants have been among the drivers of the recent shift in policy away from hydroelectric capacity and towards thermal, primarily gas-fired, capacity.
-Coal and oil-fired capacity face significant environmental constraints as well as doubts about their long-term ability to compete with gas-fired capacity.
+Coal and oil-fired capacity faces significant environmental constraints as well as doubts about its long-term ability to compete with gas-fired capacity.
 As previously discussed, the construction of gas-fired capacity has also been facilitated by the discovery of substantial gas reserves and by the completion of major infrastructure projects linking these reserves to the principal existing and future load centers.
-As a result, it is expected that over 17,000 MW of gas-fired capacity will be built over the next five years, thereby reducing the share of hydroelectric capacity from 91% to an estimated 80%.
+As a result, it is expected that over 15,000 MW of gas-fired capacity will be built over the next five years, thereby reducing the share of hydroelectric capacity from 91% to an estimated 80%.
 This increased gas-fired capacity will not only help meet Brazil’s growing electricity needs, but will also significantly increase the reliability of Brazil’s power generation system.

 Controlling Ownership of Sixth Largest Electricity Distributor in Brazil